Paroxysmisch/genome-assembly/dissertation/main.typ

 This chapter provides biological background regarding: the genome assembly algorithm; limitations of existing sequencing technology; introduction to ultra-long reads, and their integration with the contemporary long-read datatype.
 This is followed by a primer on @gdl @gdl-book, @gnn:pl, and the Mamba Selective State Space Model @mamba.

 == Overlap-Layout-Consensus <sec:olc>//https://bio.libretexts.org/Bookshelves/Computational_Biology/Book%3A_Computational_Biology_-_Genomes_Networks_and_Evolution_(Kellis_et_al.)/05%3A_Genome_Assembly_and_Whole-Genome_Alignment/5.02%3A_Genome_Assembly_I-_Overlap-Layout-Consensus_Approach
-The fundamental problem in genome sequencing is that no current technology that can read continuously from one end of the genome to the other @t2t-genome-assembly.
+The fundamental problem in genome sequencing is that no current technology can read continuously from one end of the genome to the other @t2t-genome-assembly.
 Instead, sequencing technologies only produce relatively short contiguous fragments called reads.
 Most chromosomes are $>10$ @mb long, and can be up to $1$ @gb long @t2t-genome-assembly, while even current long-read sequencing technologies only produce accurate reads up to a few $100$s of @kb:pl @nanopore-ul.
 Thus assembling the genome requires an algorithm to combine these shorter reads. @olc @olc-algorithm is the predominant approach for genome assembly with long reads.
 In this section, we discuss the three phases of @olc in more detail.

 #let kmer = [$k$-mer]
 #let kmers = [$k$-mers]